bricksdont/classifier-recipes/README.md

 As an example, the data for the Spooky Author Identification Challenge (https://www.kaggle.com/c/spooky-author-identification) is included in the `data` folder.
 CSV files can be read directly, and the predictions are written in a submission-ready format.
 Adapt the pre- and postprocessing to your needs.

 ## Compatibility with Scikit-Learn

+All classifier classes are compatible with `scikit-learn`'s API.
+This is achieved by having them inherit from `BaseEstimatorMixin` and `ClassifierMixin`.
+Compatibility means that they implement the same methods and can be used in cross-validation, pipelines or random search.